Solar Austin 501(c)(3) – Board Members

-Kaiba has a passion for protecting the environment and conserving resources, so advocating for utilization of solar energy, as well as other renewable energy sources, fits right in with her priorities.
+Kaiba White has a passion for protecting the environment and conserving resources, so advocating for utilization of solar energy, as well as other renewable energy sources, fits right in with her priorities.
 Kaiba earned her B.A. in sociology from Rice University in 2006 and her M.A. in urban and environmental policy and planning from Tufts University in 2009.
 She then spent two and a half years as a research associate for the Climate Change an African Political Stability (CCAPS) program at the Robert S. Strauss Center for International Security and Law at the University of Texas in Austin, where she contributed to research on vulnerability to climate change in Africa and used geographic information systems (GIS) to assess and map current and projected climate change impacts and vulnerability in Africa.
-She is now an Energy Policy and Outreach Specialist in Public Citizen’s Texas office.
+She is now a Climate Policy and Outreach Specialist in Public Citizen’s Texas office.
 She contributes to policy research, online activism, grassroots organizing and coalition building, as well as recruiting and overseeing interns.
-You can email Kaiba at email@example.com.

 Leslie Libby, Board Member, Vice President